rust-lang/rust/src/doc/guide.md

 test result: FAILED.
 0 passed; 1 failed; 0 ignored; 0 measured

-task '<main>' failed at 'Some tests failed', /home/you/src/rust/src/libtest/lib.rs:243
+thread '<main>' failed at 'Some tests failed', /home/you/src/rust/src/libtest/lib.rs:243
 ```

 After all the tests run, Rust will show us any output from our failed tests.